mo-thunderz/lfo/README.md

 # Updates
 29.12.2020: initially _mode1_rate was setup as an INT.
 However, that is problematic when rates smaller than 1 are applied.
 This is now changed to float.
 I also added version numbering and a few more get functions needed for the Ableton-control SW.
+16.07.2022: updated algorithm for Saw and Triangle to be compatible with Arduino UNO (big thanks to othmar52)

 Have fun ;-)